gee-community/GEE-Dev-Docs/docs/science/science-topic2-home.md

 ---

-This is specific methods content
+This is specific methods content.

+New edit.